AP VoteCast shows Trump boosted his level of support among Catholic voters

 Wenski expressed relief that Florida's "radically pro-abortion" ballot measure fell short of the 60% support needed for prevailing.
 But he conveyed his awareness of "a long road ahead of us in promoting a culture of life."

-Trump’s share of Jewish votes — about 30%, according to VoteCast — resembled the 2020 outcome, when 68% of Jewish voters backed Biden and 31% backed Trump.
+Trump’s share of Jewish votes — about one-third, according to VoteCast — closely resembled the 2020 outcome.

 The CEO of one of the nation’s largest Jewish organizations, Ted Deutch of the American Jewish Committee, said the AJC looked forward to working with Trump and his administration on policies that would bolster Israel’s security and combat antisemitism.

-Note: This story was first published on Nov.
-8, 2024.
-It was updated on Nov.
-13, 2024 to correctly report the results of the AP VoteCast survey related to Jewish voters in the presidential election.